Deep Learning for Multi-User Proactive Beam Handoff: A 6G Application: Introduction

 The industry standards \cite{3gpp38331, 38321} for mobility procedures can be divided as higher- and lower-layer mobility.
 Higher-layer mobility requires the Radio Resource Configuration (RRC) protocol to initiate handover procedure.
 The configuration to the UE can be provided earlier (i.e., conditional handover) or on time (i.e., baseline handover and dual active protocol stack handover) \cite{3gpp38331}.
 The handover in RRC layer is triggered if the beam received signal power of non-serving BS is higher than that of the beam of a serving BS by a certain offset and for a given duration \cite{3gpp38331}.
 In lower-layer mobility (LLM), the handover decision is performed by medium access control (MAC) layer of the air interface protocol stack based on the received beam measurements.
 MAC layer uses certain signaling information known as the ``control elements,'' which are sent to the UE to trigger the {serving beam change.
 UEs can be configured to report the beams of both serving BS and non-serving BS, and thus a beam change can be performed in both intra-BS or inter-BS scenarios.} The configuration of the {LLM} mobility procedure is provided to the UE during the RRC procedure in advance {as in conditional handover}.
 In inter-BS mobility the decision to trigger LLM is made by the serving BS and conditions for this decision have not been defined in the standards.
 Thus, this provides room for novelty in terms of how this procedure can be implemented and we propose the predictive capability using prior measurements.

-An alternative to beam switching was proposed in \cite{9417452} through use of deep learning to perform band switching.
+An alternative to beam switching was proposed in \cite{9199558} through use of deep learning to perform band switching.
 In essence, channels of different frequency bands transmitted off the same BS (e.g., millimeter wave (mmWave) and sub-6 GHz) possess certain correlation characteristics that can be exploited to predict whether a UE switching from one frequency band to another would be successful.
-The use of UE coordinates was suggested as a means to improve the prediction performance \cite{9199558}.
-While we also propose the use of UE reported coordinates, we limit our dependence on the coordinates through the use of time series: time series captures the best serving beam of a given UE in its trajectory as a function of time.
-This implicitly captures the impact of the location of the UE on the channel.
+The use of UE coordinates was suggested as a means to improve the prediction performance.
+While we also propose the use of UE reported coordinates, we limit our dependence on the coordinates through the use of time series since time series captures the best serving beam of a given UE in its trajectory as a function of time.
+This implicitly captures the channel impact due to the location of the UE.

+We note that in this paper, it is the 6G evolution of the base station to include compute capabilities that we exploit, and not any specific radio measurement changes, though these may prove helpful once the standards are finalized.